ToniaMera/GraphEnc/README.md

 # How to use the pretrained model to make predictions.
 ## 1. Prepare your data:

-The preparation of data only requires to steps.
+The preparation of data only requires two steps.
 First create the matrix for molecular descriptors as:

 ```python
 MD = gr.mol_descriptors(smiles).oned()